The RRS Discovery

 RRS Discovery was designed by A.S.
 Skipsteknisk and was delivered to the National Oceanography Centre on the 8 July 2013.
 Fitted with the most up-to-date and high-tech instruments and equipment, it is ideal for oceanic exploration.

 With the ability to travel to remote and extreme oceanic environments, RRS Discovery is highly sophisticated and has the ability to operate in high sea states (up to sea-state 6).
-The ship comes with sub-bottom profiling and multi-beam equipment for mapping the seabed, whilst her dynamic positioning capability means that Remotely Operated Vehicles can be used.
+The ship comes with sub-bottom profiling and multi-beam equipment for mapping the seabed, while her dynamic positioning capability means that Remotely Operated Vehicles can be used.
 Her wide range of cranes and over-side gantries, with associated winches and wires, will allow many different types of equipment to be deployed from the ship.
 These facilities and the many more listed below help support the marine science community as it undertakes research of national and global importance.

 Specifications and capabilities